 the availability of the CAP to help the customer during a mediation session or due-process hearing.

+A case note must be entered in RHW documenting the date and method the information was given to the customer.

 Decisions subject to review by appeal include:

 denial, reduction, suspension, or termination of services;